 This subscription agreement (this “Agreement”) sets forth the legally binding terms for use of the Products (as defined below).
-This Agreement is by and between Ping Identity Corporation (“Ping Identity”) and the company or entity on whose behalf you are executing this Agreement (“Customer”).
+This Agreement is by and between Ping Identity Corporation (“Ping Identity”) and the company or entity on whose behalf you are accepting this Agreement (“Customer”).
 You represent that you have the authority to bind Customer to the terms of this Agreement.
 By agreeing to the terms of this Agreement or by accessing, using or installing any part of the Products, Customer expressly agrees to and consents to be bound by all of the terms of this Agreement.
 If Customer does not agree to any of the terms of this Agreement, Customer is prohibited from downloading, installing, activating or using the Products.
 The effective date of this Agreement is the date set forth on an Order Form or, if earlier, the date on which Customer downloads, installs, activates or uses the Products (the “Effective Date”).
 Collectively, Ping Identity and Customer may be referred to as the “Parties” or in the singular as a “Party.”

 For good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the Parties agree as follows: